 Speaking of Plant-Based Proteins

-Most people think of animal products and dairy when they think of protein, but it’s easier than ever to get this vital macronutrient from a variety of sources–whether you’re an omnivore, flexitarian, or vegan–with options like protein bars (our Dark Chocolate Chip Coconut Perfect Bar is a perfect example), protein powders, and plant-based milks that have been enriched with protein.
+Most people think of animal products and dairy when they think of protein, but it’s easier than ever to get this vital macronutrient from a variety of sources–whether you’re an omnivore, flexitarian, or vegan–with options like protein powders and plant-based milks that have been enriched with protein.
 With the recent resurgence of prioritizing whole, real foods, people are taking a closer look at where their protein comes from because when choosing a protein source, it’s important to consider quality over quantity.

 Protein, just like carbs or fats, can be processed and turned into something other than its original form.
 One of the most convenient and popular (not to mention tasty) ways to meet the Recommended Daily Allowance (RDA) of protein is with either a shake or a bar.
 Unfortunately many are packed with highly processed ingredients and loaded up with sugar.
 That’s why with every protein bar and shake making significant claims about their nutritional benefits, it’s important not just to scan the total protein content, but to take a deeper look into the ingredient list to see where that protein is coming from.
 Does your bar or protein powder have recognizable ingredients making up its protein?
 Recognizing ingredients as actual foods (rice protein, pea protein, nuts, eggs, quinoa, etc.) is a good sign the protein comes from whole foods.
 If the ingredient list is packed with impossible-to-pronounce, chemically-treated foods, like soy protein isolate, whey protein isolate, and other processed ingredients, we encourage you to give another one a try.